jeet-parikh/FutureMakers2022/README.md

 7/27: Today I learned about autoencoders and how both the encoder and decoder work together to reconstruct an image.
 I was particularly interested by the decoder, which served a generator.

 7/28: Today I learned about natural language processing, and all the steps required to make it work.
 I explored various types of language preprocessing, like tokenization, stemming, lemmatizers.
 I also learned about rnns and how they work.

+7/29: Today I learned about computer vision applications, and I was most interested in our exploration into GANs and style transfer.